SheffSix/SIMS2AD/README.md

 It is important to use single quotes around the parameter values when using the CredMan.ps1 script.

 Ensure that $OfficeTargetURL in the Config.ps1 file matches what you specify as the -Target parameter.

+##To Do
+* Work out how we are handling Leavers who have returned.
+ * Leavers are now re-enabled and moved back to the correct OU.
+ * Still need to figure out how to handle leavers/returners home folders.
+* Transfer Staff
+* Delete unused groups.
+But only when specified on command line.
+* E-mail reports (Make them look prettier maybe?)
+#>